Hasuzawa/aws-projects/aws/27-elastic-beanstalk/README.md

 aws elasticbeanstalk list-available-solution-stacks
 ```

+## Environment

+A Beanstalk environment is a deployment of application.

 ## Further

 Deploying a new version as a separate environment and direct traffic using DNS is a way of achieving no downtime migration.